bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

     ![ansible moelcule aws role](../images/tree-ansible-moleule-role-aws.png)

-    The **Ansible Molecule** role looks like a typical Ansible role, except for the **molecule** folder.
+    The **ansible molecule** role looks like a typical ansible role, except for the **molecule** folder.
 The explanation of the **molecule** folder is below:

     1. **default** directory = The name of the molecule scenario.
 The molecule tests